 In this blog post you will find out what the best Bali viewpoints are, combined with practical information about how to get there, entrance fee costs and photography tips!
 From the best viewpoints to see the Mt Agung and Mt Batur volcano, a stunning 180 degrees view on the Indian Ocean with sunset or a temple.
-There are a lot of various Bali viewpoints which you have to visit!
+There are a lot of Bali viewpoints you have to visit!
+In this blog post I will share our 11 best Bali viewpoints where you can snap a photo with an impressive view!

 Bukit Cinta “the hill of love” is one of our favorite Bali viewpoints.
 You will have one of the best views on Mount Agung, especially with sunrise.
 If you stay in Amed the drive to Bukit Cinta is pretty short, just around 30 minutes.
 On a clear morning, you will have the best view on Mount Agung.
 And if you’re lucky there will be some fog, in combination with smoke.
 Those are the best conditions to take your shot!
 In our complete guide about Bukit Cinta you will find all the important information before you go!